AppleBoiy/wiki-cs231/README.md

     command:

     ```DOS
-    C:\> myfile.exe
+    C:\> file.exe
     ```

-    Replace "myfile" with the name you provided for your assembly file.
+    Replace "file" with the name you provided for your assembly file.

 > **NOTE**
 > Step 2 involves obtaining a macOS-compatible version of MASM from a third-party source.
 Exercise caution and